 Closer to Earth: Stahma to Datak.
 Almost literal in fact, since most of the time she's trying to curb Datak's sheer irritation at others for acting non-Castithan and his expectation that people will automatically respect him due to his caste.
-Datak even expects this from Humans, apparently forgetting who's homeworld he currently resides on?!
+Datak even expects this from Humans, apparently forgetting whose homeworld he currently resides on.

 Color Motif: Practically everything the Tarrs have is a flawless perfect white.
 Even the interior and exteriors of their house, which is impressive considering the ragtag state of the world.

 Con Lang: Linguist David J. Peterson, who created the Dothraki language for Game of Thrones, has created full languages for the Castithans and Irathients, as well as outlines of languages for other Votans.